How to Find Where Your Septic Tank is Located

 - Spotting Problems Early — If you know where your septic tank is buried, you are more likely to spot potential problems before they become major calamities.
 For example, a pool of water accumulating in the area where your septic system is sited could provide you with a clear warning that your septic system is being overloaded and in danger of failing unless corrective action (for example, pumping out the tank or reducing water usage) is taken.

-- Routine Maintenance & Repairs — You also need to know where your septic tank is located so that you can conduct routine maintenance such as inspections and pumping as required, and point out your tank to your plumber should a problem arise.
-This will not only save you and your plumber time but as plumbers typically charge by the hour, it will also save you money.
+- Routine Septic Tank Maintenance & Repairs — You also need to know where your tank is so that you can conduct routine maintenance, such as inspections and having your septic tank pumped, and point out your tank to your plumber should a problem arise.
+This will not only save you and your plumber time, but as plumbers typically charge by the hour, it will also save you money.

 How Far Is The Drain Field From The Septic Tank?

 The next component after the septic tank on a conventional septic system is going to be the distribution box.
-This component is a distribution network for the effluent leaving the septic tank.
-The effluent runs into the distribution box by gravity, then evenly distributing to the segmented field lines leading from the distribution box.
+This component is a distribution network for the effluent leaving the tank.
+The effluent runs into the distribution box by gravity, then is evenly distributed to the segmented field lines leading from the distribution box.

 The location of the distribution box can be determined by finding the outlet baffle in the septic tank.
-Of course, following the procedures of tank location above you should be able to locate the outlet baffle at the distal end of the septic tank opposite of the sewer line entering the tank.
+Of course, following the procedures for tank location above, you should be able to locate the outlet baffle at the distal end of the septic tank, opposite the sewer line entering the tank.

-The next approach in locating your septic field drain lines is to follow the path from the distribution box.
+The next approach to locating your septic field drain lines is to follow the path from the distribution box.

-There is no clear distance in the distribution box or drain field has to be from the septic tank.
-Do keep in mind in many areas the drain field has to be at least 10 ft away from structures that have a perimeter drain.
-The drain field also has to be 100ft from sources of water or wells.
+There is no clear distance in the distribution box or drain field from the tank.
+Do keep in mind that in many areas, the drain field has to be at least 10 feet away from structures that have a perimeter drain.
+The drain field also has to be 100 feet from sources of water or wells.

-The smaller the lot means the closer proximity of the distribution box being to the septic tank and the drain field to the distribution box.
+The smaller the lot, the closer the proximity of the distribution box beginning to the septic tank and the drain field to the distribution box.

-Look for large open areas for the drain field, this can often be a large well-grassed area, at times there could be lush green grass over the field area that can be noted.
-Often drain field lines can be 50 ft or more in length with multiple lines running in parallel to one another.
+Look for large open areas for the drain field, this can often be a large, well-grassed area.
+At times, there could be lush green grass over the field area that can be noted.
+Often, drain field lines can be 50 feet or more in length, with multiple lines running in parallel to one another.

-Often the drain field lines are kept at least 10 ft away from the lot lines.
+Often, the drain field lines are kept at least 10 feet away from the lot lines.